-COMPENSATION AT RISK.
+- COMPENSATION AT RISK.
 Our executive compensation program is designed so that a significant portion of compensation is "at risk" based on our performance, as well as short-term cash and long-term equity incentives to align the interests of our executive officers and stockholders.
-Long-term equity incentives will be no less than base salaries, with at least half of long-term equity incentives being performance-based.
+Long-term equity incentives will be no less than base salaries, with at least half of long-term equity incentives being performance-based. - · USE A PAY-FOR-PERFORMANCE PHIL OSOPHY.

-Use a Pay-for-Performance Philosophy.
 The compensation committee employs a mixture of compensation elements designed to balance short-term goals with longer-term performance.
-Our executive compensation program includes these principal elements:

-- o Base salary, which targets the comparable position median salary for our peer group; - o An annual incentive compensation opportunity, with a target bonus payout, effective for fiscal 2020, of no less than 60% of base salary, depending on performance, and a maximum of 100% of base salary; and, o A long-term incentive program consisting of stock option and restricted stock unit awards.
-In fiscal 2019, approximately 81% of all long-term incentive awards were allocated to time-based stock options and performance-based restricted share units, with performance-based restricted share units comprising 50% of issued restricted share units.
-2019 average NEO compensation is shown graphically below.
+Our executive compensation program includes these principal elements: - o Base salary, which targets the comparable position median salary for our peer group; - o An annual incentive compensation opportunity, with a target bonus payout, effective for fiscal 2021, of no less than 60% of base salary; and, - o A long-term incentive program consisting of stock option and restricted stock unit awards.
+In fiscal 2021, approximately 50% of all long-term incentive awards were performance-based, with 50% of stock options and 50% of restricted share units performance-based, and the balance time-based.